technomancy/leiningen/TUTORIAL.md

 Now if you run "lein test" it will only run deftests that don't have :integration metadata, while "lein test :integration" will only run the integration tests and "lein test :all" will run everything.
 You can include test selectors and listing test namespaces in the same run.
+Note that this feature requires an additional entry in the
+:dependencies listing to function:

+    [robert/hooke "1.1.0"]

 Running "lein test" from the command-line is not a good solution for test-driven development due to the slow startup time of the JVM.
 For